LexiFi/dead_code_analyzer/README.md

 The project is used internally at LexiFi.

-There have been no official release yet.
+There has been no official release yet.

 ## Limitations